How to Write Any Appeal Letter (Format, Don’ts, Samples)

 Format of an Appeal Letter

 The structure of an appeal letter is the same as that of a formal business letter.
-This section discusses the formatting guidelines for a standard appeal letter:
+This section discusses the formatting guidelines for it:

 Date